-Even after they're informed of the debt, the three main consumer credit bureaus—Experian, TransUnion and Equifax—give you a 180-day grace period to pay the bill before the collection account appears in your credit report for a year after the bill was due or if your balance is under $500.
+Even after they're informed of the debt, the three main consumer credit bureaus—Experian, TransUnion and Equifax—will not show the delinquent account on your credit report for a year after the bill was due or if your balance is under $500.
 If the bill remains unpaid and totals more than $500 at that point, however, it can negatively affect your credit score.
 Ultimately, the hospital might even sue you to get paid.

 To avoid delaying your financial assistance and better position yourself to pay your bill before it goes to collections, Baltzer advises that patients "review the [provider's] policy carefully and provide all answers and necessary documentation the first time.
 Incomplete applications may be rejected or returned until more information can be provided."

 That said, it's never too late to apply for charity care.
 You can apply after your bill has gone to collections or even after you've been served with a lawsuit.
 If you think you qualify for charity care, you should apply for it even if you've already paid all or part of your hospital bill.
 If the hospital approves your application, you'll be refunded any money that charity care covers.